 Is It Legal for My Boss to Record My Phone Calls?

 If you call any customer service line, you're likely to hear a recorded statement explaining that your telephone call may be "monitored for quality control."
 This type of monitoring is standard operating procedure for many companies, and, within certain parameters, it is perfectly legal.
 Which begs the question "what are the limits placed on employers' ability to tap into employee phone calls?"

-When Is it Legal for an Employer to Listen to Employee Phone Calls or Messages?
+When Is it Okay for an Employer to Listen to Employee Phone Calls or Messages?